 Will you cram three people into a 2-man tent or spread out in a 6-man tent?
 Will you sleep on the ground or in a hammock?

 But keep this in mind: There’s such a thing as too much gear.
 Just because you can bring something doesn’t mean you should.
 If you can live without it, don’t bring it.
 That might even include electronics if you want the true Yosemite camping experience.

 Am I up-to-date on Yosemite’s regulations and requirements?

 You can save yourself many headaches by staying informed or traveling with a private guide who knows the rules.
 Fires are allowed in the Valley campgrounds from May to September only from 5 p.m. to 10 p.m.
 Campsites are limited to 6 people.
 If you’re on your own, make sure to study the park maps carefully and chose a site with plenty of space.
 The Lower Pines campground includes areas where water pools up in early summer, so beware of low-lying campgrounds.

 The bad attitude of one camper can take your trip from luxury to emotional poverty, just by virtue of a negative mindset.
 Go with good, fun people, ideally ones who know and appreciate the terrain and who enjoy the outdoors.

-We can help you out, either as consultants to help you plan your own trip or to customize a trip to fulfill your goals and lead you on one of the most memorable experiences of your life.
-Contact us today.
+We can help you out, either as Yosemite consultants to help you plan your own trip or to customize a private Yosemite tour to fulfill your goals and lead you on one of the most memorable experiences of your life.
+Reserve a private tour with us today.